movestore/Distance_BetweenLocations/README.md

 If the coordinates are geographic (i.e.long/lat) distance is calculated on a sphere using the ellipsoid, for other projections the calculation is done on a plane using Pythagoras.

-**Units**: map units.
+A column named _**distance**_ will be appended to the dataset that is returned for further use in next Apps.
+This column also contains the **unit** information in which the distance was calculated.
 If the coordinates are geographic (i.e.long/lat) all values are returned in "meters", otherwise in the "map units" of the current projection.

 A histogram of the distance distribution of all individuals and per individual is automatically created and can be downloaded in the output as a pdf.

-A column named _**distance**_ will be appended to the dataset that is returned for further use in next Apps.
+For the histogram the units can be customized for better visualization and/or understanding of the data.

 ### Input data
 moveStack in Movebank format